|

 This

-park is home to good populations of a whole range
+park is home to good populations of a whole

-black and white rhinoceros, buffaloes, lions and
+elephants, black and white rhinoceros, buffaloes,

-the very attractive sable, eland, kudu and gemsbok.
+including the very attractive sable, eland,

 Birdlife